hack-n-heat/hack-and-heat-terraform-2024/README.md

 - 3.5 In the outputs.tf file in the module folder define the self links of the resources

 ## Task 4 - HCP Terraform and Remote State
-- 4.0 Destroy your current infrastructure using `terraform destroy`as we will now spin up the environment using HCP Terraform.
+- 4.1 Destroy your current infrastructure using `terraform destroy`as we will now spin up the environment using HCP Terraform.
-- 4.1 Delete your `sa_key.json`.
+- 4.2 Delete your `sa_key.json`.
 It is not best practice to authorize via service account keys that fly around ✈️.
+Please also comment out the credentials used in the google provider in `providers.tf`
-- 4.2 Follow the TFE_SETUP.md and connect your repository to HCP Terraform.
+- 4.3 Follow the TFE_SETUP.md and connect your repository to HCP Terraform.
-- 4.3 Instead of using `terraform plan` and `terraform apply` locally, push your code to the repository and follow the triggered GitHub action.
+- 4.4 Instead of using `terraform plan` and `terraform apply` locally, push your code to the repository and follow the triggered GitHub action.
-- 4.4 Inspect the state file remotely
+- 4.5 Inspect the state file remotely
-- 4.5 Use the terraform CLI and inspect the state file again
+- 4.6 Use the terraform CLI and inspect the state file again

 ## Task 5 - Data Sources - bucket.tf
 - 5.1 Create a data source for a GCS Bucket and use the following already existing bucket in our project: `hack-and-heat-2024-task-5`